void-intelligence/Nomad/docs/Matrix.md

 // ...

 // Calculates the inverse of a
-// and puts the resulting matrix in b
+// and stores the resulting matrix in b
 Matrix b = a.Inverse();

 // Can also be written as
 Matrix d = !a;

 // Calculates the inverse of a
-// and puts the resulting matrix in a a.InInverse();
+// and stores the resulting matrix in a a.InInverse();
 ```